Differential cryptanalysis: History

-The discovery of differential cryptanalysis is generally attributed to Eli Biham and Adi Shamir in the late 1980s, who published a number of attacks against various block ciphers and hash functions, including a theoretical weakness in the Data Encryption Standard (DES).
+The public discovery and disclosure of differential cryptanalysis is generally attributed to Eli Biham and Adi Shamir in the late 1980s, who published a number of attacks against various block ciphers and hash functions, including a theoretical weakness in the Data Encryption Standard (DES).
 It was noted by Biham and Shamir that DES was surprisingly resistant to differential cryptanalysis, but small modifications to the algorithm would make it much more susceptible.

 In 1994, a member of the original IBM DES team, Don Coppersmith, published a paper stating that differential cryptanalysis was known to IBM as early as 1974, and that defending against differential cryptanalysis had been a design goal.
 According to author Steven Levy, IBM had discovered differential cryptanalysis on its own, and the NSA was apparently well aware of the technique.
 IBM kept some secrets, as Coppersmith explains: "After discussions with NSA, it was decided that disclosure of the design considerations would reveal the technique of differential cryptanalysis, a powerful technique that could be used against many ciphers.
 This in turn would weaken the competitive advantage the United States enjoyed over other countries in the field of cryptography."
 Within IBM, differential cryptanalysis was known as the "T-attack" or "Tickle attack".

 While DES was designed with resistance to differential cryptanalysis in mind, other contemporary ciphers proved to be vulnerable.
 An early target for the attack was the FEAL block cipher.
 The original proposed version with four rounds (FEAL-4) can be broken using only eight chosen plaintexts, and even a 31-round version of FEAL is susceptible to the attack.
 In contrast, the scheme can successfully cryptanalyze DES with an effort on the order of 2^{47} chosen plaintexts.